WPMedia/feed-components/README.md

 All of the published blocks are located in the blocks directory.
 Each block mirrors the structure of the component in the fusion repo.
 For example, a feature block will have a features directory and a source block will have a sources directory.
 More details can be found [here](https://redirector.arcpublishing.com/alc/arc-products/arcio/user-docs/feature-blocks-architecture/)

 All content source blocks start with feeds-source.
-If the block has the work output in the name it is an output type.
+If the block has the word output in the name it is an output type.
 All other blocks are feature blocks.
 The xml output type can be found in the utils directory.
 It is not included in the blocks.json, instead it's loaded via the repos package.json.
 More details can be found [here](https://redirector.arcpublishing.com/alc/arc-products/arcio/user-docs/outbound-feeds-development-content-source/)

 ## Utils